grid reference TM 547 928Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

-Listed as the Wellington in the 1910 Lowestoft Rate book, when the pub was owned by the Crown Brewery.
+It was listed as the Wellington in the 1910 Lowestoft Rate book, when the pub was owned by the Crown Brewery.
 It traded for a short time more recently as Bar FM.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)